bhavberi/ANLP-Project/README.md

 - The scripts will automatically download required NLTK data to a local `nltk_data` directory.
 - Best models for each task in the transformer approach will be saved as `best_model_{task}.pth`.
-- Both scripts will print out performance metrics for each classification task.
+- All scripts will print out performance metrics for each classification task (binary, 5-way, and 11-way).
+- Each script trains and evaluates models for all three classification tasks.